Master of Science in International Environmental Studies

 What can you use this qualification for?

-Graduates can work in national and international agencies, ministries and environmental organisations.
-It also qualifies for jobs in development aid agencies, education, research institutions, media, consulting companies and international non-governmental organizations.
+Graduates can work in national and international agencies, ministries and environmental organisations, development aid agencies, education, research organisations, media, consulting companies and international non-governmental organisations.

 What will you learn?

-Students will learn about causes and effects of global environmental problems related foremost to climate change, loss of biodiversity, desertification, water availability and land degradation.
-The program provides an in-depth understanding of the interactions between social and natural processes through which global environmental change takes place, and how governance structures and power relations influence current trends.
+Students will learn about society and environment interactions related to climate and other global environmental changes, loss of biodiversity and ecological life-support systems, land degradation, water and natural resource extraction, unsustainable agri-food systems, energy and pollution.
+The program provides an in-depth understanding of the relationship between social and natural processes, and how governance and economic structures influence current trends.

-The program is international in two ways: The curriculum covers topics that are relevant for many countries, and students on the program come from many different countries throughout the world.
-The program is interdisciplinary, consisting of courses that focus on both natural and social aspects of the environmental challenges of our time, and students with both natural and social science backgrounds may be accepted into the program.
+The program is interdisciplinary and uses a socio-ecological approach, with courses that focus on both natural and social aspects of the environmental challenges of our time.
+Students with both natural and social science backgrounds are accepted into the program.

-Roles of international political bodies, national states and state policies, markets and civil society are emphasized.
-Poverty alleviation and health issues are core aspects of sustainable development with strong links to environmental factors.
+The role of international political bodies, nation states and state policies, intergovernmental organizations, markets and civil society are emphasised.
+Poverty alleviation, health, human well-being, and sustainable use of biodiversity and natural resources are core aspects of sustainable development that are extensively covered in the program.

 Showing programme structure for students starting 2017